How to Make Bouquet of Flowers Like a Pro

 Gathering Your Blooms and Essential Tools

-The global demand for fresh flowers is absolutely massive.
+The global demand for fresh flowers is massive.
 The cut flower market is valued at a staggering USD 41.54 billion in 2025 and is on track to hit USD 67.02 billion by 2035.
-This incredible growth is fueled by the very moments we celebrate—weddings, birthdays, and those “just because” gifts that services like our same-day delivery in Los Angeles are built for.
+A lot of that demand comes from the moments people remember, like birthdays, anniversaries, and “thinking of you” gifts.

 Sourcing the Freshest Flowers